DroneDB/Server/README.md

 --> [{"depth":2,"mtime":1652890808,"path":"file:///data/drone/sunset-park/.","properties":{"entries":494,"public":false},"size":957197402,"type":7}]
 ```

-If we want to remove a directory from the index, for example, we can do so:
+If we want to remove a directory from the index, for example, we can run:

 ```
 ddb rm opensfm